Nodwick: Main characters

 Over the course of his travails, Nodwick has developed a dry sense of humor and a jaded wit, and lost whatever fear of death he ever held.
 According to the 2nd edition character sheet for Nodwick, if he ever encounters a deity, there is a 20% chance that the deity in question recognizes him from his all-too frequent trips to the hereafter.
 Still, he prefers to avoid dying if he can.
 (The trade paperbacks include a "Rest Index Peace" at the end of each volume, listing all the ways Nodwick has died up to that volume, this Index doesn't include Nodwick's deaths from Dragon and Dungeon Magazines, nor from the online comic)..

-In Dragon #270's Giants in the Earth article, Nodwick is stated as being a level 21 Henchman, with eighteen ranks in each of the Nonweapon Proficiences Schlepping, Toting, Hauling, and Lifting with Knees.
-He also counts as having 15 ranks in the Religion Nonweapon Proficiency, due to his frequent deaths.
+In Dragon #270's Giants in the Earth article, Nodwick is stated as being a level 21 Henchman, with the Nonweapon Proficiences Schlepping, Toting, Hauling, and Lifting with Knees (18).
+He also counts as having 15 in the Religion Nonweapon Proficiency, due to his frequent deaths.
 His Nonweapon Proficiences are what allows Nodwick to carry such ridiculously large amounts of junk, and only apply to things designated "loot".
 In all other situations, Nodwick's Strength statistic is given as a mere eight.
 In this article, Nodwick is stated as being of Lawful Good alignment, which is why he attempts to merely find a loophole in his contract in order to escape rather than simply absconding while unattended or even murdering his employers in their sleep.
 It is noted that there is a base 5% chance that Nodwick may be carrying any item from the Player's Handbook, with this chance increasing by +2% for every cubic foot of junk Nodwick is hauling.